Bandar Tasik Selatan station: Location and facilities

+The interior of Terminal Bersepadu Selatan in 2026, displaying digital banners for the fully paperless e-ticketing transition and the closed ticketing counters.

 TBS is located approximately 10 km south of Kuala Lumpur city centre relieving and bypassing road congestion in the city centre.
 The proximity of TBS to the Middle Ring Road 2 and Besraya Expressway gives easy access to Malaysia's expressway network.

 The terminal has 60 bus platforms, 150 taxi bays and 1,000 parking bays.
 The terminal is fully accessible and equipped with amenities such as ATMs, baby care rooms, luggage trolleys and luggage storage.
 Shopping and dining options are available.